danielalcalde/encap/README.md

 The configuration file is located at `~/.encap/config.yml`.

-Example config file for restarting a Slurm job if it did not exit successfully:
+Example config file for a Slurm job:
 ```yml
 file_extension:
   py: python -u